 New tiny houses are absolutely brilliant solutions for many who seek the lifestyle, and the benefits it can bring.
 Unfortunately, purchasing or building a home is only the first step, and finding a location to “land” your newly acquired home can often prove to be a more complicated experience.
 For many, the attraction of modern tiny houses is the cost savings they provide when compared to a “stick home”; however, the cost of purchasing land is often so prohibitive, that it is easy to become disillusioned.
 For many, the desire to remain relatively close to services, entertainment and transport also create demands for land which is within or very close to community services – while rural land may be available, finding urban locations is more complicated.

-Where to put a Modern Tiny House?
+Where to Park a Tiny House?

 In most urban centers, finding land to purchase may not be an option, whether by choice or because of cost, so other options become necessary.
 A few ideas below are suggested when searching for a place to ‘land’ modern tiny houses: